Nutmeg Pension review – Is it the best pension option

 Nutmeg provides a simple to use and accessible service that lets you monitor performance whenever and wherever you want.
 It is an easy way for a pension saver to invest and forget, letting Nutmeg do the legwork by building and managing your portfolio.
 Its charges are in line with its competitors and has a much longer investment performance track record, generally outperforming many of its competitors (especially with its higher risk portfolios)

 Those who want to be more involved also have the option of delving deeper and looking under the bonnet to see the funds and assets their money is invested in and even to project how close they are to reaching their retirement target.
 Nutmeg regularly provides market updates on its strategy, and coupled with the ability to easily alter contributions and risk, as well as monitoring if and when your portfolio will hit its target.
-It easy to see why Nutmeg have become the largest robo-adviser in the UK especially as most of the others still don't provide a pension product.
+It easy to see why Nutmeg have become the largest robo-adviser in the UK especially as some of the others still don't provide a pension product.

-If the Nutmeg pension is of interest then I suggest that you read Damien's full Nutmeg review where he analyses Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what their customer are saying about their service and how safe it is to invest with them.
+If the Nutmeg pension is of interest then I suggest that you read our full Nutmeg review where he analyses Nutmeg's investment performance in detail and also looks at who should consider Nutmeg investments, what their customer are saying about their service and how safe it is to invest with them.

 Looking for a financial adviser near you?